xavierchtsai/staeiou.github.io/_pages/about.md

 classes: wide
 ---

 Xavier Cheng-Hong Tsai am a dedicated hematologist currently serving as an attending physician at [National Taiwan University Hospital](https://www.ntuh.gov.tw/ntuh/ntuhgroup.jsp).
-He is currently honored to hold the position of Secretary General within the [Taiwan Society of Blood and Marrow Transplantation](http://www.tbmt.org.tw/). <br>
+He is honored to hold the position of Secretary General within the [Taiwan Society of Blood and Marrow Transplantation](http://www.tbmt.org.tw/). <br>
 His primary areas of interest lie in acute myeloid leukemia, myelodysplastic syndrome, aplastic anemia, and hematopoietic stem cell transplantation, where he have been actively engaged in comprehensive patient care and cutting-edge research.

 ## Background and history